flinguenheld/kebb/readme.md

 ##### 1. The project makes use of references in function declarations.

-I used some references to avoid useless copies especially in setters.
+I used some references to avoid useless copies especially in setters (in the **./src/widget/widget_base.h** for instance).
-In the **./src/widget/widget_base.h** for instance.
 However a lot of exchanged values here are small.
-Like int, bool or struct of two int, so I'm not sure that is very useful.
+Like int, bool or struct of two int, so I'm not sure if that is useful.

 ##### 2. The project uses destructors appropriately.

 As said in the doc, I created a virtual destructor for all classes which use polymorphism.
-However, thanks to smart pointers, I didn't need to use destructors except for the renderer which allows to liberate the SDL objects (**./src/renderer.h**).
+However, thanks to smart pointers, I didn't need to use destructors except for the renderer which allows you to liberate the SDL objects (**./src/renderer.h**).

 ##### 3. The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.